 The first level of the aqueduct bridge

 Therefore, we turned back and walked towards the first level of the aqueduct bridge instead.
-The bridge we walked on was built by the French in 1747.
-It is right next to the ancient bridge.
-The French find similar stones with a similar colour to the original one.
+Visitors can only walk on the bridge next to the ancient aqueduct bridge.
+The French used similar stones with a similar colour to the original one to build the bridge in 1747.
 The arches of the new bridge are nearly identical to the original ones.

 The old mill